RGB & HSL Color Converter

 Optional mini-game: Hue Mixer Sprint

-If you want to train the same intuition this calculator teaches, try the mini-game below.
-Each round shows a target color in RGB.
-Your job is to match it by tuning HSL directly on the canvas.
+If you want to practice the same color-reading skills this RGB and HSL calculator uses, try the mini-game below.
+Each round shows a target color in RGB, and your job is to match it by tuning HSL directly on the canvas.
 That makes the game a fast exercise in spotting hue first, then judging saturation, then refining lightness.

 The mini-game is completely optional and does not affect the calculator result.
-It is here to make the RGB ↔ HSL relationship easier to remember through quick repetition.
+It is here to make the RGB and HSL relationship easier to remember through quick repetition.